CDCgov/data-exchange-upload/tests/bad-uploader/readme.md

 - Verbose test result reporting
 - Run with or without auth

+## Setup:
+- Install Golang 1.22 or later
+- Obtain SAMS SYS credentials and get your SYS user added to the DEX API activity in both SAMS Staging and Production environments

 ## Configuration Options:

 The tool provides several command-line flags to customize the testing environment.
 Below is a list of key configuration options: